 - structural equation modeling and advanced statistical methods

 - mixed methods

 Associate Professor Inna Altschul's research and practice focus on promoting positive development among low-income, immigrant and Latino/a children and youths.

 Her primary areas of interest are racial-ethnic identity: youth empowerment, leadership, and civic engagement; child and adolescent development within family, school, and community systems; and preventative interventions.

 Altschul uses ecological, sociological, and psychological perspectives in her research, as well as qualitative and quantitative methodologies.
 At GSSW, she teaches MSW courses in the high-risk youth track, practice evaluation and research, as well as PhD introductory statistics.
-She also serves as the school's Director of Program Assessment and Evaluation.
+She also serves as the school's Assistant Dean for Program Assessment and Evaluation.